prof3ssorSt3v3/mad9011/docs/deliverables/exercises/ex-6.md

 1. **Download the started File:**

-- Download and open the provided file for this exercise from Brightspace.
-The file will be posted on Brightspace before your lab class.
+- Download and open the provided file above.

 2. **Design Your Loader:**